elastic/kibana/README.md

 You're up and running!
 Fantastic!
 Kibana is now running on port 5601, so point your browser at http://YOURDOMAIN.com:5601.

 The first screen you arrive at will ask you to configure an **index pattern**.
-An index pattern describes to kibana how to access your data.
+An index pattern describes to Kibana how to access your data.
 We make the guess that you're working with log data, and we hope (because it's awesome) that you're working with Logstash.
 By default, we fill in `logstash-*` as your index pattern, thus the only thing you need to do is select which field contains the timestamp you'd like to use.
 Kibana reads your Elasticsearch mapping to find your time fields - select one from the list and hit *Create*.

 **Tip:** there's an optimization in the way of the *Use event times to create index names* option.
 Since Logstash creates an index every day, Kibana uses that fact to only search indices that could possibly contain data in your selected time range.